bishalu/SS_finance/README.md

-# Finance Trading with Dollar Bars, CUSUM, and Triple Barrier Method
+# Data Analytics, Visualization and Processing of a Time Series Problem (Finance)

 This repository contains a Jupyter notebook that demonstrates how to build a primary trading model using dollar bars, the CUSUM filter, and the triple barrier method.